Vyxal/Vyxal/documents/knowledge/elements.md

 -------------------------------
 ## Ḃ (Bifurcate)

-Pushes the top of the stack then it's reverse.
+Pushes the top of the stack then its reverse.
 Literally duplicate and reverse

 ### Overloads